 Do you want to view Everest but don’t have the time or don’t want to go at a higher altitude?
 No problem!
-You can choose a different route, Tengboche Everest View Trek (3956m).
+You can choose a different route, Tengboche Everest View Trek (3,956m/12,979 ft).

-In a total of 7 days, you pass through alpine forest, Dudh Koshi and Bhote Koshi rivers, and famous Tengboche Monastery to watch Mount Everest, Mt.
+In a total of 7 days, you pass through the alpine forest, Dudh Koshi and Bhote Koshi rivers, and the famous Tengboche Monastery to watch Mount Everest, Mt.
 Nuptse, Mt.
 Lhotse, Mt.
-Ama Dablam and Thamserku.
+Ama Dablam, and Thamserku.

 Gokyo Lake Trek

-This 11-day expedition will take you to Gokyo lakes in Gokyo valley.
-With the view of largest glacier in Nepal, Ngozumpa, you will also enjoy Mt.
+This 11-day expedition will take you to Gokyo Lakes in Gokyo Valley.
+With the view of the largest glacier in Nepal, Ngozumpa, you will also enjoy Mt.
 Everest, Mt.
 Cho Oyu, Mt.
-Lhotse and Mt.
+Lhotse, and Mt.
 Makalu.

 Other treks you can do in January in Nepal